Edge-Center/terraform-provider-edgecenter/docs/resources/mkaas_pool.md

 - `max` (Number) Maximum number of nodes the autoscaler may scale the pool up to.
 - `min` (Number) Minimum number of nodes the autoscaler may scale the pool down to.

-Read-Only:

-- `current_node_count` (Number) The current number of nodes in the pool, as managed by the autoscaler.